 Role Of Physiotherapy In Child’s Developmental Delay

-Development delay can affect behavior, physical abilities, speech, vision, and hearing.
+- Development delay can affect behaviour, physical abilities, speech, vision, and hearing.
 Some common signs include:

-Small or deformed ears, does not startle to loud noise or respond to when called
+- Small or deformed ears, do not startle to loud noise or respond to when called

-Problems with concentration, gets easily frustrated, reduced eye contact
+- Problems with concentration get easily frustrated, reduced eye contact

 There are various benefits that your child can take away such as:

 - Improved independence in activities of daily living